 “It had been a darn good work-out and revealed a whole new way of enjoying the UK countryside.”

-When it wasn’t a job, motorcycling to me has long added up to travel and trail riding.
-Ideally a bit of both.
-Over 40 years ago it was the limited opportunities for trail biking in the UK (compared to say, the western US) that drove me to the Sahara in the first place.
-I can’t imagine UK green laning has got any better since.
+When it wasn’t a job, motorcycling to me has long added up to combining travel and trail riding.
+In the late 70s it was the limited opportunities for trail biking in the southern UK (compared to say, the western US) that drove me to the Sahara in the first place.
+I can’t imagine access to green laning in the UK has got any better since.

 It may not be Algeria, but mid-Wales is a much overlooked and sparsely populated area of hill farms and old droving roads.
 With John, a guide from the nearby Yamaha dirt school, in 2016 we spent a great couple of days out of Llanidloes riding backroads and trails, me on my WR250R.
 And way back in I981 I remember my first proper enduro south of there on a lame KLX250.

 Traversing that region is the Glyndwr’s Way (right), a 134-mile National Trail no one’s ever heard of.
 It crosses Powys, Wales’ biggest county but with the population of Canterbury.
-Walking the 9-day route for a new guidebook back in March, I clocked loads of sections that would’ve been a blast on an MTB.
-So in August I came back on my new Merida hardtail.
-With new guidebooks like this it takes a couple of passes to get the detail right, and a pushbike speeds up the job and so saves a bit of money.
+Walking the 9-day route for a new guidebook back in March 2022, I clocked loads of sections that would’ve been a blast on an MTB.
+So in August I came back on my Merida hardtail MTB.
+With new guidebooks like this, it takes a couple of passes of the entire route to get the mapping and detail right.
+A pushbike sped up the job and so saved a bit of money.

 Kashgar

-And a blast on my Merida 500 Trail I did have, even if it was no lighter than the Specialized Stumpjumper I bought way back in the mid-1980s.
+And a blast on my Merida Big Trail 500 I did have, even if it was no lighter than the Specialized Stumpjumper I bought way back in the mid-1980s.
 Like most people, I’ve owned MTBs pretty much no-stop since that time.
-In 2007 we cycled the Karakoram from China to the Hindu Kush then came back the following year to do the Himalayas (video below).
-Compared to motos, cycle overlanding is so simple: fly a bike in (or buy used in China); no paperwork, simple mechanics and when you get puffed out at 5000 metres on the way to Tanglang La, sling it in the back of a passing lorry.
+In 2007 we cycled the Karakoram from China to the Hindu Kush, then came back the following year to do the Himalayas (video below).
+Compared to motos, cycle overlanding is so simple: fly a bike in (or buy used in China, like I did); no paperwork, simple mechanics and when you get puffed out at 5000 metres on the way to Tanglang La, sling it in the back of a passing lorry.

 Do sheep dream of electric sheep?

 But guess what!
 I’m not 45 any more and hardtailing the Glyndwr’s I soon remembered cycling up a rough trail consumes loads much more energy than simply walking.
-Soon I ended up feeling like a hung sheep.
+Soon I ended up feeling like a sheep hung out to dry.

 Makes sense to me!

-My time and money saving plan to cover two typical 15-mile walking days in one soon got stretched, not least because I have to stop constantly to annotate the maps (right).
-On the Glyndwr’s it’s around 15 miles or nothing to get to the next lodgings and with no public transport to speak of.
+My time and money saving plan to cover two typical 15-mile walking days in one soon got stretched, not least because I have to stop constantly to annotate the maps (right) and negotiate the endless sodding gates.
+On the Glyndwr’s it’s around 15 miles of nothing to get to the next lodgings and with no public transport to speak of.

-I ticked off a couple of the walk’s nine stages, then realised it wasn’t going to work so left the Merida at Nick Sanders‘ place near Machynlleth (left) where I was doing a moto talk later that month.
-Then I thought again about renting an e-bike.
+I ticked off a couple of the walk’s nine stages, then realised this wasn’t going to work so left the Merida at Nick Sanders‘ place near Machynlleth (left) where I was doing a moto talk later that month.
+Then I reconsidered renting an e-bike.
 With a bit of help I could achieve my two-days-in-one target plus enjoy trying out e-bikepacking.

 Range anxiety Most e-MTB rental places want you to go round and round their closed courses, but I found a go-where-you-like outfit in Hay, 38 miles from my start in Felindre, on the English border.
 Leaving it all a bit late, all they had left was nearly six grand’s worth of Marin Alpine Trail E2 in Large, when I’m more of an XL.
 The full suspension was a bit of a novelty, as of course was the latest Shimano EP8 motor.
 It gave three levels of pedal assistance: Eco, Trail and Boost and claimed up to 60 milesof range.